ldo/pycairo/doc/reference/matrix.rst

       :returns: a new *Matrix* set to a transformation that rotates by *radians*.

+   .. method:: inverse()

+      :returns: a new *Matrix* which is the inverse of this one, if such exists.
+      :raises: :exc:`cairo.Error` if the *Matrix* has no inverse

+      Does not change this *Matrix*.

    .. method:: invert()

       :returns: If *Matrix* has an inverse, modifies *Matrix* to be the inverse matrix and returns *None*
-      :raises: :exc:`cairo.Error` if the *Matrix* as no inverse
+      :raises: :exc:`cairo.Error` if the *Matrix* has no inverse

-      Changes *Matrix* to be the inverse of it's original value.
+      Changes *Matrix* to be the inverse of its original value.
 Not all transformation matrices have inverses; if the matrix collapses points together (it is *degenerate*), then it has no inverse and this function will fail.